cloud-neutral-toolkit/Modern-Container-Application-Reference-Architecture/iac-template/terraform-hcl-standard/aws-cloud/README.md

 This repository provides bootstrap Terraform modules that must be applied before enabling a Terraform remote backend on AWS.
 It creates:
+- IAM artifacts — a deploy role plus a dedicated DevOps/automation user for Terraform
 - S3 bucket — to store Terraform remote state
 - DynamoDB table — to store Terraform state locks